rhystmills/eyegaze-browser/README.md

 WebGazer adds the red dot, video, and click calibration.
 A button in the eyegaze-browser interface can be selected by the dot remaining inside its space for a certain duration - triggering a function specific to the button.

+The massive buttons help mitigate the innaccuracies of the WebGazer (which is nonetheless magical).

 There were many sub-optimal choices made along the way due to the time limit.